 Penn State has extended the remote-delivery period for all classes into the summer.
 Visit https://news.psu.edu/ to learn more.
 CORONAVIRUS UPDATES: Visit https://sites.psu.edu/virusinfo/ for the latest from Penn State about the global coronavirus outbreak, and to learn more about current travel restrictions for students, faculty, and staff.
 For information specific to the Penn State Law community, visit pennstatelaw.psu.edu/psl-virus.

 Students may elect to take a course Pass-Fail during the first three weeks of the semester.
 The following rules apply to Pass-Fail courses:

 Students may not elect to take Professional Responsibility or courses meeting the graduation writing requirement Pass-Fail.
 Experiential Credit courses may be taken Pass-Fail (if designated by the professor) except for courses that are graded on a credit/no-credit basis.

-- In addition to Fundamental Skills for the Bar Examination (BAREX 900), only courses designated "Pass-Fail eligible" by the professor in the registration materials may be elected Pass-Fail.
+- In addition to Fundamental Skills for the Bar Examination (BAREX 900), only courses designated "Pass-Fail eligible" by the professor, as listed in the registration materials, may be elected Pass-Fail.